Charles Hermite: Life

 A correspondence with Carl Jacobi, begun in 1843 and continued the next year, resulted in the insertion, in the complete edition of Jacobi's works, of two articles by Hermite, one concerning the extension to Abelian functions of one of the theorems of Abel on elliptic functions, and the other concerning the transformation of elliptic functions.

 After spending five years working privately towards his degree, in which he befriended eminent mathematicians Joseph Bertrand, Carl Gustav Jacob Jacobi, and Joseph Liouville, he took and passed the examinations for the baccalauréat, which he was awarded in 1847.
 He married Joseph Bertrand's sister, Louise Bertrand, in 1848.

 In 1848, Hermite returned to the École Polytechnique as répétiteur and examinateur d'admission.
+In July 1848, he was elected to the French Academy of Sciences.
 In 1856 he contracted smallpox.
 Through the influence of Augustin-Louis Cauchy and of a nun who nursed him, he resumed the practice of his Catholic faith.
-In July 1848, he was elected to the French Academy of Sciences.
+From 1862 to 1873 he was lecturer at the École Normale Supérieure.
 In 1869, he succeeded Jean-Marie Duhamel as professor of mathematics, both at the École Polytechnique, where he remained until 1876, and at the University of Paris, where he remained until his death.
-From 1862 to 1873 he was lecturer at the École Normale Supérieure.
 Upon his 70th birthday, he was promoted to grand officer in the French Legion of Honour.

+He was elected to honorary membership of the Manchester Literary and Philosophical Society in 1892. on the same date as Charles Friedel, also of the Sorbonne.

 Hermite died in Paris on 14 January 1901, aged 78.